-The general superiors who have led the Sisters of Providence since their 1840 foundation were talented and devoted women.
+The general superiors who have led our Congregation since 1840 were talented and devoted women.
 Each brought unique skills to her office.
-The following is a listing of our general superiors, including achievements during each administration.
+We want to share with you this listing of our general superiors, including their achievements during each administration.

 1.)
 Saint Mother Theodore Guerin (1840-1856)

 Saint Mother Theodore Guerin, foundress of the Sisters of Providence of Saint Mary-of-the-Woods, Ind., has been called a visionary, a model of virtue, and a source of inspiration and hope.
 Hers is a story of strength and prayer; challenge and humility; sorrow and peace.